vade/Xmega_SSD1306/README.txt

 This is a modified version of Adafruit's SSD1306 library for OLED displays.
-This version WILL NOT work with 128x32 displays, and is SPECIFICALLY for 128x64.
 This version, however, uses hardware SPI for super-fast update speeds, especially when used with the Akafuino X microcontroller board.
-I have no current plans to re-implement I2C control or support for 128x32 displays with this port, but if you need it, drop me a line and I can look into it.

 Pinout for Arduino Uno:
 	-Display Data to Arduino digital 11
 	-Display CLK to Arduino digital 13
 	-Display DC, Rst, and CS can be any pins